Anxiety disorder

-Types
+Classification

 Generalized anxiety disorder

 Generalized anxiety disorder (GAD) is a common disorder characterized by long-lasting anxiety that is not focused on any one object or situation.
 Those with generalized anxiety disorder experience non-specific persistent fear and worry and become overly concerned with everyday matters.
 Generalized anxiety disorder is "characterized by chronic excessive worry accompanied by three or more of the following symptoms: restlessness, fatigue, concentration problems, irritability, muscle tension, and sleep disturbance".
 Generalized anxiety disorder is the most common anxiety disorder to affect older adults.
 Anxiety can be a symptom of a medical or substance use disorder problem, and medical professionals must be aware of this.
 A diagnosis of GAD is made when a person has been excessively worried about an everyday problem for six months or more.
 These stresses can include family life, work, social life, or their own health.
 A person may find that they have problems making daily decisions and remembering commitments as a result of a lack of concentration and/or preoccupation with worry.
 A symptom can be a strained appearance, with increased sweating from the hands, feet, and axillae, along with tearfulness, which can suggest depression.
 Before a diagnosis of anxiety disorder is made, physicians must rule out drug-induced anxiety and other medical causes.

 In children, GAD may be associated with headaches, restlessness, abdominal pain, and heart palpitations.
 Typically, it begins around eight to nine years of age.